 This document is structured in accordance with the DfT's Guidance for Transport Business Cases, which was prepared in January 2013, capturing the 'Five Case' process approach.

 Following the introduction, the remainder of the document is structured as follows:

-- Section 2: The Strategic Case- this section identifies the key issues and opportunities that the scheme is aiming to address in line with the core objectives of the scheme and wider strategic objectives outlined within policy. - Section 3: Options Appraisal- this section briefly describes the options appraisal process undertaken to arrive at the preferred option.
+• Section 2: The Strategic Case - this section identifies the key issues and opportunities that the scheme is aiming to address in line with the core objectives of the scheme and wider strategic objectives outlined within policy.

-- Section 4: The Economic Case- this section demonstrates the value for money for the scheme including the impact on the economy, environment and society, based on an appraisal framework consistent with the DfT business case guidance. - Section 5: The Financial Case- presenting an assessment of affordability, overall scheme costs and funding certainty.
-It outlines how the costs and the scheme are to be funded/financed, including the structuring of any borrowing and the position of the relevant parties. - Section 6: The Commercial Case- a summary of the procurement strategy, pricing and payment mechanisms and risk allocations. - Section 7: The Management Case- sets out clear proposals for governance, project planning, risk management, stakeholder management and evaluation. - Section 8: Summary and conclusions of the key issues and benefits of the scheme.
+- Section 3: Options Appraisal this section briefly describes the options appraisal process undertaken to arrive at the preferred option and how this has been refined since the submission of the OBC. - Section 4: The Economic Case this section demonstrates the value for money for the scheme including the impact on the economy, environment and society, based on an appraisal framework consistent with the DfT business case guidance. - Section 5: The Financial Case presenting an assessment of affordability, overall scheme costs and funding certainty.
+It outlines how the costs and the scheme are to be funded/financed, including the structuring of any borrowing and the position of the relevant parties. - Section 6: The Commercial Case a summary of the procurement strategy, pricing and payment mechanisms and risk allocations. - Section 7: The Management Case sets out clear proposals for governance, project planning, risk management, stakeholder management and evaluation. - Section 8: Summary and conclusions of the key issues and benefits of the scheme.